neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 # Metadata

 Metadata is additional data that describes the project data itself.
-Metadata can be high-level (e.g. a general overview on the study and it's purpose) or level low level (all acquisition parameters for extracellular electrophysiology set up, or microscope).
+Metadata can be high-level (e.g. a general overview of the study and its purpose) or low-level (acquisition parameters for extracellular electrophysiology setup, or microscope).

-A number of detailed metadata standards exist, including [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html), [openMinds](https://github.com/openMetadataInitiative) and [Allen](https://github.com/AllenNeuralDynamics/aind-data-schema), each differing it its structure, level of detail and the datatypes they cover.
+A number of detailed metadata standards exist, including [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html), [openMinds](https://github.com/openMetadataInitiative) and [Allen](https://github.com/AllenNeuralDynamics/aind-data-schema), each differing in its structure, level of detail and the datatypes they cover.

 Here, we provide a simple metadata organisation scheme that you can use to get started with adding metadata to your project.
 You are free to add